Baroshem/nuxt-newsletter/README.md

 }
 ```

-Then you can start using `@nuxtjs/newsletter` in your app!
+Then you can start using `nuxt-newsletter` in your app!

 ```vue
 <template>